cirosantilli/linux-cheat/install-os.md

 The main parameters to watch for each method are:

-- works for whith distribution?
+- works for with distribution?
 - can be done from which system?
 - destroys existing data in USB?
 - allows persistent storage?